List of unmade episodes of The X-Files: Unspecified season

 In 1998, Thomas Ligotti and Brandon Trenz submitted a script in which an FBI agent is assassinated by a man who transforms into a mannequin, leading Mulder and Scully to follow a trail of clues to the sinister backwater town of Crampton.
-The script culminates in the agents witnessing a roaring black void behind a curtain at a magic performance.
+The script culminates in the agents witnessing a black void of meaninglessness behind a curtain at a magic performance.
+Although Ligotti and Trenz later reworked the script into a feature film unrelated to The X-Files, the two eventually abandoned the idea due to being unable to find backing for the film.
+A draft of the script was later published online.